Medical Cannabis for Pain Management in the Cancer Patient

 Introduction

-The endocannabinoid system (ECS) is a complex neuromodulatory network of signaling molecules and receptors that plays a role in a wide range of physiological processes including pain modulation, inflammation, mood, appetite, blood pressure, and embryogenesis.
+The endocannabinoid system (ECS) is a complex neuromodulatory network of signaling molecules and receptors that plays a role in a wide range of physiological processes, including pain modulation, inflammation, mood, appetite, blood pressure, and embryogenesis.
 The ECS also plays a role in pathological conditions, such as Parkinson’s disease, Huntington’s disease, Alzheimer’s disease, and multiple sclerosis [2] [6].
-Cannabis is a complex plant with over hundreds of chemical metabolites and cannabinoid compounds.
-These include tetrahydrocannabinol (THC), delta-8-tetrahydrocannabinol (delta-8 THC) and cannabidiol (CBD), which can interact with the endocannabinoid system to produce a variety of effects [3].
+Cannabis is a complex plant with over a hundred chemical metabolites and cannabinoid compounds.
+These include tetrahydrocannabinol (THC), delta-8-tetrahydrocannabinol (delta-8 THC), and cannabidiol (CBD), which can interact with the endocannabinoid system to produce a variety of effects [3].

 Research indicates CBD has a wide range of potential therapeutic health benefits for cancer treatments, including reducing pain and inflammation, improving sleep quality, and relieving anxiety and depression [4].
 On the other hand, cannabis can also cause side effects, such as anxiety, paranoia, and impaired cognitive function [15].